-This fall Kristin Flenniken will start her two-year term as BCE site director at Roosevelt.
-She has a fourth grader, Kelcey, and second grader, Kyle.
+This fall Kristin Flenniken will start the second year of her two-year term as BCE site director at Roosevelt.
+She has a 5th grader, Kelcey, and 3rd grader, Kyle.

 So why Burlingame?